Anujg935/Design-Patterns-in-Cpp/README.md

 We are going to make aStudent object as a Model<br/>
 A student view to view all the details.
 A student controller to controll the model to update the data in the Model obj and call view whenever needed.<br/>

-File demonstrating Flyweight Design Pattern :-[Link](https://github.com/Anujg935/Design-Patterns-in-Cpp/blob/master/MVC_design_Pattern.cpp)
+File demonstrating MVC Design Pattern :-[Link](https://github.com/Anujg935/Design-Patterns-in-Cpp/blob/master/MVC_design_Pattern.cpp)